raymondworkshop/old.myblog/_posts/2017-07-04-statistics.md

 #### Nonparametric statistics
 One of the biggest problems with tests like the chi-squared test is that they make a lot of assumptions about how your data was generated.
-Often we could figure out that we need not without havign to make a bunch of assumptions .
+Often we could figure out that this is without having to make a bunch of assumptions .

+TODO